 This is very useful when a breakpoint is needed inside an interrupt routine.
 Without a condition, it would be impossible to debug your application since it would halt all the time.
 Using a flag or variable as a condition makes things much easier.
 You can also go a bit further using the skip counter and a condition check like true or changed.

 Data breakpoints are a bit different since they monitor the read and write access to a specific memory address, flag, variable or register.
 Using this breakpoint is very straightforward.
 Simply right-click the flag or variable and select the option Set data Breakpoint.
 By default, the read and write accesses will be monitored.
 If you want to add some extra setting you can do it through the View->Breakpoints window and Edit option.
 Aside from the accesses, it is possible to monitor if the data matches.
 This means that the write or read access would only trigger the halt if the data matches.
-Choosing the Edit button opens an extra window that makes it possible to select absolute addresses or even a source line.
-In case of a variable or flag it is recommended to use the auto size but if a bigger range needs to be monitored the manual size should be used with the desired size.
+By choosing the Edit button, you open an extra window that makes it possible to select absolute addresses or even a source line.
+In case of a variable or flag, it is recommended to use the auto size.
+If a bigger range needs to be monitored, the manual size should be used with the desired size.

 The data breakpoint is very useful to debug flags and variables that are being corrupted by the application.
 Once there is some access the application halts.
 Another approach is the stack overflow investigation.
 Just set a data breakpoint at 80-90% of the stack size and when the overflow is near, you can halt the application and go step by step to find the root of the problem.

-Aside from the code and data breakpoints we also have the log breakpoints.
+Aside from the code and data breakpoints, you also have the log breakpoints.
 This is a special breakpoint since it will only temporarily halt the application to print a message.
 It will only show the selected message once the breakpoint is hit.

-IAR Systems has introduced the concept of Power Debugging that lets you monitor the energy consumption and correlate it with the source code.
+Thanks to the power debugging technology in IAR Embedded Workbench, you can monitor the energy consumption and correlate it with the source code.
 This makes it possible to know the energy consumption of the entire application.
 This concept also makes it possible to add power breakpoints.
-It is possible to set a threshold, like 215mA, and the debugger will halt once the energy is above this value.
+It is possible to set a threshold, like 65mA, and the debugger will halt once the energy is above this value.

 The feature is useful to guarantee that you will not have peaks of power consumption or higher values then specified and the battery will last longer with this kind of analysis.
 You can just leave your application running for a long period of time.
 The timeline is not necessary but it gives you the complete information about the energy that is being used.

-This article is written by Rafael Taubinger, Field Applications Engineer, IAR Systems Brazil.
+This article is written by Rafael Taubinger, IAR Systems.